A Complete List of Free (And Cheap) Things to Do in Key Largo, FL

 Are you planning a trip to the Key Largo and wondering if there are any free things to do?

-If you’ve visited the Keys before, you know they can be pricey!
+If you’ve visited the Florida Keys before, you know they can be a pricey vacation!
 Between renting a boat, going on snorkel tours, and paying for beautiful hotels, taking advantage of all Key Largo has to offer can add up quickly.
-However, there are plenty of free and cheap things to do in Key Largo as well!

 In the post, I’ll cover all the various free (and cheap) activities you can add to your Key Largo itinerary.
-I’ll also share what activities are worth splurging on, so you know where to spend your money!
+I’ll also share what activities are actually worth splurging on, so you know where to spend your money!

 So if your goal is to see Key Largo on a budget, keep reading for all the activities you can tackle on your trip!

-A Quick Look at Key Largo
+A Mini Guide for Key Largo

-underwater Christ Statue Key Largo
+Key Largo Overview

 If you are driving into the Florida Keys, Key Largo is the first Key you will hit!
 It’s only 60 miles from Miami to Key Largo, so it’s one of the most popular Keys to visit, especially for Floridians.